MichaelScoggins/yuzuriha_combos_mizuumi/vscode.md

 [^fn4]: pretty sure this is supposed to be `dl j214B`. and close range does _3115_
 [^fn5]: you can actually just skip from `j421C` to `236A` which results in more damage (_3380_) for no GRD cost
 [^fn6]: this combo (as well as previous combo) is insanely difficult--these are the highest dmg bread and butter (bnb) midscreen meterless combos on the list. the `66B` pickup is exceptionally tight (the `66C` is pretty tight to begin with), and requires perfect delays at multiple points prior. may as well go for kiri ender every time since the only way to finish the combo results in spacing very conducive to kiri ender (since it has to be perfect). this makes it slightly more rewarding than previous bnb combo since imo that combo is a bit tighter on the kiri ender (i've got as much as _3698_). you want to delay the `5B` as much as possible, as well as the `j2C` air portion, and you have to input `66B` as fast as possible as well. finally, you should delay the `236B`. good luck hitting this (and previous combo) in heat of every battle
+[^36]: use this when holding stance at max range `236B[D], 236B > ...`
+[^37]: use this when holding stance at less than max range `236B[D], ...`
+[^38]: use this when canceling stance at less than max range(`236B~D, ...`)
+[^19a]: changed from "Midscreen" to "Back to Corner" since that's only reason to use this: its ender won't work if combo carries to corner, alternatives won't if your back is in corner, and there's better combos if you are Midscreen (like Stance Combo #3).
+[^19b]: don't even bother with this combo, as it is more difficult and does less damage
+[^39]: i understand the whole "reduce landing recovery thing" but i honestly have no idea how it helps here. it's pretty easy to do this without the trick, and the trick doesn't seem to help at any spacing where it wouldn't work anyway